A. WHY BOTHER WITH HANDLE DESIGN?

 1. Bell, Sir Charles.
 The Hand, its Mechanism and Vital Endowments as Evincing Design, Second Bridgewater Lecture, 1833.
 Republished, Pilgrims Press 1979

-3. Frazer, TM (1980), ‘Ergonomic Principles in the Design of Hand Tools’, Occupational Safety and Health Series, 44, International Labour Office, Geneva.
+3. Frazer, TM (1980), ‘Wavy Principles in the Design of Hand Tools’, Occupational Safety and Health Series, 44, International Labour Office, Geneva.

 5. Hockney D. Secret Knowledge (New and Expanded Edition): Rediscovering the Lost Techniques of the Old Masters (Paperback)